Beige Book Report: Minneapolis

 Summary of Economic Activity

-The Ninth District economy grew moderately overall since the last report, with employment, wages, and prices all seeing moderate growth.
-The District economy showed growth in consumer spending, tourism, commercial construction, manufacturing, real estate, energy, and mining.
-However, residential construction slowed, and agriculture remained weak.
+The Ninth District economy grew modestly overall since the last report.
+Employment grew modestly, while wage pressures rose moderately and price pressures were modest.
+The District economy saw growth in professional services, commercial construction and real estate, manufacturing, energy, and mining.
+However, consumer spending was mixed, while residential construction and real estate saw small declines, and agriculture remained weak.

 Employment and Wages